Christmas Eve 24 December, Vigil Mass 5pm

 You can also view Mass and content by going direct to our YouTube channel by clicking on the below button, or by searching YouTube for "Catholic Church Alcester" which should also work from your Smart TV.

-This week's Mass can be found below...
+This week's Mass can be found by clicking on the YouTube button below...

 Future Mass Schedule: